HealthSamurai/mdmbox-playground/README.md

 |---|---|---|---|
 | `mdmbox-db` | `postgres:18` | 5438 | PostgreSQL database |
 | `mdmbox` | `healthsamurai/mdmbox:edge` | 3003 | MDMbox (matching engine + libox FHIR-proxy) |

-## First run

-The first time you start the stack, set MDMbox up through its own UI — no scripts required.
-Open http://localhost:3003 ("Welcome to MDMbox") and:

-1. **Activate the license** — go to `/admin` and activate the license.
-2. **Load sample patients** — import some patient data so there's something to match against (e.g. the public `fake1000.ndjson.gz` dataset).
-3. **Create a matching model** — define a `MatchingModel` for `Patient`.
-The app's model picker lists every Patient model it finds, defaulting to one named `patient-model`.

-Everything above is done by clicking through the MDMbox UI.
-Once a Patient model exists and patients are loaded, the app at http://localhost:3002 is ready to use.

 ## Environment variables